larsenjohn/herebyaccident/_posts/2016-04-20-jekyll-site-hosted-on-github.md

 ## Change the DNS at the registrar

-I'll be using hover, but this should be *approximately* the same for other registrars.

 1. Create one **A record** *(@)* for: 192.30.252.153
 2. Create one **A record** *(@)* for: 192.30.252.154
 3. Create one www **CNAME record** for: yourgithubaccount.github.io

-The CNAME can also be pointed to your particular repository, for instance yourgithubaccount.github.io/fuckthisproject
+The CNAME can also be pointed to your particular repository, for instance yourgithubaccount.github.io/fucktheweb